vbudi000/cloudpak8s/_content/apps/cp4a_install_dev_tools_mac.md

 **Note:** You will need to authenticate (login) to your cluster.

-When the Cloud Pak for Applications is installed, a "landing page" is created for the Kabanero Enterprise edition.
+When the Cloud Pak for Applications is installed, a "landing page" is created for Kabanero.
 Your administrator can give you this URL.
 {%
  include figure.html
  src="/assets/img/cp4a/kabanero.png"